 Exception: Total installed heating capacity of 2Kw per dwelling or less.

-R403.8 Systems serving multiple dwelling units (Mandatory).
+R403.8 Systems serving multiple dwelling units .
 Systems serving multiple dwelling units shall comply with Sections C403 and C404 of the WSEC--Commercial Provisions in lieu of Section R403.

-R403.9 Snow melt system controls (Mandatory).
+R403.9 Snow melt system controls .
 Snow and ice-melting systems, supplied through energy service to the building, shall include automatic controls capable of shutting off the system when the pavement temperature is above 50°F, and no precipitation is falling and an automatic or manual control that will allow shutoff when the outdoor temperature is above 40°F.

-R403.10 Pool and permanent spa energy consumption (Mandatory).
+R403.10 Pool and permanent spa energy consumption .
 Pools and permanent spas shall comply with Sections R403.10.1 through R403.10.4.2.

 R403.10.1 Heaters.
 The electric power to heaters shall be controlled by a readily accessible on-off switch that is an integral part of the heater mounted on the exterior of the heater, or external to and within 3 feet (914 mm) of the heater.
 Operation of such switch shall not change the settings of the